ANTI-TIME/ANTI-TIME/README.md

 #### [EMIT: TL1yGpcPn97vpv6RdU1TtW5qhdHVURzLvj (18)](https://tronscan.org/#/token20/TL1yGpcPn97vpv6RdU1TtW5qhdHVURzLvj)

-## ANTI-TIME (EMIT) QA

-Question: So what is ANTI-TIME?

-Answer: ANTI-TIME is where time is not linear.

-Question: But isn’t all time linear?

-Answer: The way most humans experience time is linear for the most part.

-Question: So what is an example of when time is not linear?

-Answer: Dreams are a good example of when time is not linear.
-But this is not the only case.

-Question: What are other cases where time is not linear?

-Answer: Some other cases include conscious states of PTSD, Psychosis, under the Influence of Psychedelics (such as DMT a naturally occurring chemical in the brain) and others.

 <!--
 **ANTI-TIME/ANTI-TIME** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.